4K Video Projects

 As an outgrowth of this experience, the first of the new videos is edited to the lyrical Largo, or slow movement, of the Dvorak symphony.
 It is thirteen minutes in length and expands the Boston montage to include new work—107 images in all.

 The project is created in 4K resolution to take advantage of the high level of detail captured in my 4″x5″ film transparencies.
 4K is the standard for digital projection of feature films in commercial cinemas.
 The resolution is roughly four times greater than that of full high definition television.

-The other four video projects are short, abstract pieces (three to four minutes each) that grow out of my camera-based work.
-They have music tracks by twentieth century composers Bela Bartok, Dmitri Shostakovich, and Arvo Pärt that are synced to and reinforce the visual imagery.
+The other four video projects, also in 4K resolution, are short animated pieces built from abstract elements, some of which emerge from my camera-based work.
+They run three to four minutes each and have music tracks by twentieth century composers Bela Bartok, Dmitri Shostakovich, and Arvo Pärt that are synced to and reinforce the moving visual imagery.

-The five-video series is intended for large-scale projection in an installation that also features framed landscape photographs and camera-based works hanging in a conventional gallery outside the darkened video space.
+The five-video series is intended for large-scale projection in an installation that also features framed landscape photographs and prints of my camera-based work hanging in a conventional gallery outside the darkened video space.